How to Appeal a CHC Decision: The Complete Family Guide (2026)

 Reviewed by legal professionals and social care professionals.

 TL;DR: A CHC refusal isn't final.
-The 2022 National Framework gives families two formal appeal stages: local resolution with the ICB (request within 6 months of the decision letter), then the Independent Review Panel administered by NHS England.
+The 2022 National Framework gives families two formal appeal stages: local resolution with the ICB (request within 6 months of the decision letter, set by your ICB's policy), then the Independent Review Panel administered by NHS England.
 The final route is the Parliamentary and Health Service Ombudsman.
 National eligibility has fallen from 31% in 2017/18 to 17% in Q1 2025/26 (Healthwatch, 2025) — most refusals are systemic, not personal.
 Local resolution overturns about 13% of refusals on average (Nuffield Trust, 2024), and rises meaningfully with a targeted DST-domain evidence pack.
 You do not need a solicitor.

 Acronym glossary